ccorcos/piano-sketch-tool/README.md

 		// 		console.log(this.guides[midiNote], "off")
 		// 	}
 		// }
+		- MIDI device selector + refresh

-	- pervent default on space / enter
+	- prevent default on space / enter
 	- Gallery URI too long for Github.
-		- Deploy to now.sh?
+		- Deploy to now.sh? (test this out and tell Guillermo)
 		- better compression?
 	- wait mode -- wait for you to play all the notes before continuing.
 	- play the song aloud do you can hear it.